ROGR3/LepikJS/Readme.md

 })

 // Controls
+// Uses while loop to block the whole thread
 // Number of miliseconds to delay the code execution lepik.delay(ms)
+// Uses promises to wait until promise is resolved
+// Number of miliseconds to delay the code execution lepik.delaySync(ms)
 // When reached this line, the process can exit. lepik.close()